Vital Statistics Records

 Access to Vital Records

 You can obtain certified copies of any vital record in person, by mail, or online.
 The costs are $15 for the first copy and $10/each for subsequent copies.
-Checks, money orders, or cashiers checks can be accepted through the mail.
-Please be sure to enclose a self-addressed stamped envelope, properly completed Application for a Certified Copy of a Vital Record (PDF) (marriage, birth, death, divorce) and a copy of your driver's license.
+Checks can only be accepted through the mail.
+Please be sure to enclose a self-addressed stamped envelope, properly completed Application for a Certified Copy of a Vital Record (PDF),and a copy of your driver's license.

 All Certificates Available: